 Types of Sake and Their Characteristics

-Rice Polishing Classification
+Classification by Rice Polishing

 • Ginjo: Polished to at least 60%, it has a more fruity aroma and slower fermentation.

-• Daiginjo: With a polishing of 50% or less, it is considered a premium category, offering a refined flavor.
+• Daiginjo: With polishing of 50% or less, it is considered a premium category, offering a refined flavor.

 Junmai Sake and Its Varieties